idealparable/BibleQ/HowToRead.md

 They might try to salvage it by saying their supposed "ice wall" is the land-ring in the NEW Flat-Earth model (which puts the north pole as the center of a circle and turns Antarctica into the ice wall all around it, which is as absurd as the older one, if not more so, which at least had real sun"sets" and the like, but they have been forced by frequent modern travel across the Pacific to abandon the old model).
 But this would obviously be less parsimonious, since the waters wouldn't really be just in one place, and the land people actually live on would be something else not mentioned, plus it says plants grow on this land next.

-##### Earth Yield
+##### 1(Genesis).1.1:11-13 Earth Yield

-[/11 God said, “Let the earth yield grass, herbs yielding seeds, and fruit trees bearing fruit after their kind, with their seeds in it, on the earth;” and it was so.
+<blockquote><span class="bbq">/11 God said, “Let the earth yield grass, herbs yielding seeds, and fruit trees bearing fruit after their kind, with their seeds in it, on the earth;” and it was so.
 12 The earth yielded grass, herbs yielding seed after their kind, and trees bearing fruit, with their seeds in it, after their kind; and God saw that it was good.
-13 There was evening and there was morning, a third day./]
+13 There was evening and there was morning, a third day./</span></blockquote>

 In light of the time frame, even saying that the earth yielded the plants, I don't think we can inerpret this as merely the domino effect (no room for evolution here), nor even just the miraculous creation only of seeds and slow growth of most plants.